 Frank goes in for petty meanness as well, though it’s more expected coming from him.
 There’s a scene wherein corpulent Victor Buono reports to town boss Frank for his marching orders.
 Poor Vic is swaddled in wool suits and strangulating ascot ties.
 DVD clarity reveals beads of perspiration in virtually all his scenes.
 You wish this discomfited man could have played it all in gym trunks with a glass of ice tea in his hand, an admittedly less engaging visual prospect, but a merciful alternative to the costumes he wears.
 Fat people are there to be ridiculed in a Rat Pack universe, so bullying Frank takes pains to remind Buono that he doesn’t fit the bill with regards servicing Anita Ekberg, her own Amazonian proportions ironically more congenial to a man of Vic’s size as opposed to shrimpy Frank.
 This is the sort of condescension that goes on between Sinatra and everyone he shares scenes with, providing unintended parallels to behind-the-camera rancor provoked by the star’s imperious attitude.
 Dean had to be annoyed at times, but at least he takes pride of place in the matter of romantic pair-offs (as if romance could have any application to these Rat Pack smoker reels).
 Ursula Andress, fresh off Dr. No’s Jamaica beach, must surely have quickened the pace of roue Dean's forty-six year-old heart, while alleged cock-of-the-walk Frank is cruelly paired with hulking Ekberg, she of bat-wing eyelashes fluttering beneath hornet nest wigs.
 Her summons to Frank for intimate dalliance plays more like a threat to his comparatively delicate frame, as she looks fully capable of wrestling him to a standstill.

 Sinatra lies around the whole time getting shaved and manicured.
 How does such a sedentary figure become top dog in Galveston?
 Dean’s slightly less plausible as a lawyer turned amoral thief and gambler, shading his characterization by making preposterous gifts to an orphanage.
-Gee, Bob; let’s do at least one scene to make me sympathetic.
 Three Stooges fans are well aware of the boy’s belated cameo during the last thirty minutes, though you get the impression neither Dean nor Aldrich had caught their act before.
 Jules White should have been along to wave the baton, for their pallid clowning here makes the Stooge’s own Sappy Bullfighters look like The Gold Rush by comparison.
 Arthur Godfrey shows up momentarily, but that gag lays flat today, as who remembers Arthur Godfrey?
 More engaging guests may well have been four Texas beauty contest winners exiting the shiny Plymouth shown here.
 Part of their pageant bounty was a week doing extra work on 4 For Texas.
-Boy, I’d love to sit down with one of them today.
+I’d love to sit down with one of them today.
 The four occupied barstools on Dean’s gambling ship.
 From what I’ve read, there were Sinatra imported call girls filling period gowns as well.
 Were those Lone Star innocents despoiled by an encounter with seasoned pros?
 Champ seducers Frank and Dean must surely have put in bids as well --- it was almost compulsory with these two.
 No doubt the Texas girls took home insights, if not wisdom, they’d have been years coming by otherwise.

 Two longtime friends of the Greenbriar, Edwin T. Arnold and Eugene L. Miller, have contributed a pair of outstanding books to the Aldrich canon.
 The Films and Career Of Robert Aldrich is analysis based largely on reflections of those who worked with the director, as well as thorough research by the writers.
 Robert Aldrich Interviews is a collection of these representing Aldrich at various stages of his life and work.
 Both books are a must, and can be got HERE and HERE.